-“We’re a pretty non-traditional little library,” says Molly Krill, branch manager.
+“We’re a pretty non-traditional little library,” says Molly Krill, Youth Services Manager.
 “We serve a lot of families, and there are 7 schools within a two-mile radius, so we are very active.
 We consider ourselves more like a community center than a traditional library.”

 An early adopter of extended access through open+

 Though the community was thrilled to finally have a neighborhood branch, budget restrictions still made library access difficult for many.
 Originally, the budget would have only allowed the library to be open for 24 hours a week.
 Though this was increased to 40 hours a week by the time the library officially opened, it still wasn’t enough for Nancy Schram, Ventura’s Library Director.